lborg019/alain.xyz/portfolio/blog/the-making-of-alain-xyz/index.md

 The list goes on and on.

-## `<Back/>` - Chaotic Filaments

-Everything needs a brand, and I'm no exception.
-A brand shows that you're reputable, you're accountable, you are keen to detail.

-The `<Hero/>` component is the first thing you see when you visit the site, so *you need to know at minimum that this is a cool place*.

-### Dynamic Performance Benchmarks

-The animation is a WebGL canvas that covers the whole window size, so it is possible to be very performance heavy. just look at any [shadertoy](https://www.shadertoy.com/view/XslGRr) at full screen mode in look at the drop in performance, it's crazy.
-That's because a brute force **Raymarching Formula** is approximately \(O(rsd)\) where \(rs\) is the resolution and \(d\) is the integration samples.

-So to help optimize the animation, I'm using geometry and static images wherever I can to serve as sampling domains, since it's almost always faster to reference from memory existing data than it is to do some crazy calculations to make new data.

-As for Rendering, I'm using [coronal](http://coronal.io), a custom graphics library built to be similar to React and Unity.

 ## `<Portfolio/>` - The Cream rises to the top

-A **Portfolio** is an array of personal/professional work that shows you're not all talk.
+A **Portfolio** is a collection of personal/professional work that shows you're not all talk.

 It should be saturated, updated often, and should only consist of your best work.
-Each work is like a child to be cherished and let shine on its own.

 A portfolio could be made of many things: